WEST LIBERTY UNIVERSITY

 Section 3.
 Whenever doubt arises as to the status of any individual, the ruling of the Provost/Vice President of Academic Affairs will be sought.

 Article II: Election of Senators

 Section 1.
-Faculty Senators are to be chosen by the Academic departments.
+Faculty Senators are to be chosen by the Academic Colleges.
 Apportionment of Faculty Senate seats shall be according to the formula stated in Appendix A of these By-Laws.
 Every effort should be made in elections to include representation from constituencies within each College.

 Section 1.5.
 The Senate will reapportion itself in March of each even numbered year based on the current faculty membership and prior to the April election of Faculty Senators.

 Section 2.
 Election of Faculty Senators shall take place in April of each even numbered year.
 Terms are for two years commencing on July 1 and expiring at midnight on June 30 of the next even numbered year.